Daniel Remiszewski

 Advancing to Licensed Practical Nurse (LPN)

+LPNs, especially those working in surgical or emergency departments, often work in fast paced environments that require adaptability.
 The transition to an LPN role can potentially boost the annual income from $30,920 to $48,070, justifying the career progression.
 This role allows you to further develop your skills and knowledge in the nursing field while preparing you for the next step on the nursing career ladder.

 Becoming a Registered Nurse (RN)

-RNs, also known as registered nurses, with a BSN and experience in the field may move into business-related roles, such as research, quality assurance, marketing, consulting, or technology.
+RNs, also known as registered nurses, with a BSN and nursing experience in the field may move into business-related roles, such as research, quality assurance, marketing, consulting, or technology.
 MSN and Ph.D. degrees are valuable qualifications for graduates hoping to pursue leadership roles.
 These roles may include nurse educator, CNO, nurse informatics, and other management positions.
 An RN license also opens up the possibility of managing teams of medical personnel, which can lead to higher salaries.

 Obtaining a BSN can increase nursing students’ job prospects and salary after graduation.